How to Heal Your Heart So You Can Love Again

 You are a human with feelings, emotions, expectations, disappointments, regrets, doubts, fears, hopes, and dreams.

-Know that it will happen.
 It’s natural, normal, and a sign that you are living and loving.

 2. Let it go or let it grow